Andonome/lk/README.md

 It's a bit of a mess.

 Systemd is taken as a default.
-Non-systemd commands we relegate to their respective distros, e.g. runit for Void Linux.
+Non-systemd commands are mentioned when required for a distro, e.g. runit for Void Linux.